ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 python myscript.py
 ```

+(Although it looks simple, this way can quite tricky to set up with Windows, it is probably easiest on Linux or Mac.)

-### Interactively with iPython
+### Interactively with IPython

 IPython is an 'interactive' python interpreter.
 It lets you type in Python command line-by-line, and then immediately executes them.
 It's a very useful way of quickly testing and exploring python commands, because you don't have to interact directly with the command line or run the entire script.
-Spyder has an IPython console built in to it (on the right hand panel), or it can be started from the command line by running:
+Spyder has an IPython console built in to it (on the right hand panel), or it can be started **in Linux/Mac** from the command line by running:

 ```bash
 ipython
 ```

-**Note for interactive (IPython) users:** If you are following this tutorial with IPython, you do not need to use print functions to get IPython to display variables or other Python objects.
-IPython will automatically print out variable simply when you type in the variable name and press enter.
+**Note for interactive (IPython) users:** If you are following this tutorial with IPython, you do not need to use print functions to get IPython to display variables or other Python objects. **IPython will automatically print out variable simply when you type in the variable name and press enter**.
 So for example:

 ```ipython
 In [1]: my_var = "Hello, World!"